dinosn/developer/README.md

 ## recommended tools

-- all jumpscale code is checked out under /opt/code
+- all jumpscale code is checked out under /opt/code in development env or in ~/code/...
 - use a ide like atom for development on this code, sourcetree is a good tool for git manipulation
 - over ssh you can play with the code in the docker
 - to push changes to a remote host (remote development) use j.tools.develop...